Certified (The Leftovers): Present day

-During dinner, Laurie drugs their meals, causing Kevin Sr., John, Michael and Grace to fall unconscious.
-Laurie meets with Kevin, admitting to drugging them as she wanted to talk to him before his death, wanting to say goodbye.
+While helping prepare dinner, Laurie drugs everyone else's meals, causing Kevin Sr., John, Michael and Grace to fall unconscious.
+Laurie meets with Kevin, admitting to drugging them as she wanted to talk to him alone before his death, wanting to say goodbye.
 She confesses that she was pregnant seven years ago, with the baby disappearing during the Departure.
 (Note: As depicted in "The Garveys at Their Best".)
-She explains she did not tell him, as she felt they already had Tom and Jill in their lives.
-While confused, Kevin understands her decision.
-He confesses that he is not afraid of dying, he is actually very curious about his role.
-Laurie goes, leaving her lighter with Kevin.
+She explains she did not tell him as she they had already raised Tom and Jill and neither parent seemingly wanted another baby, which they both confirmed.
+While confused at the long-held secret, Kevin understands her decision.
+He confesses that he is not afraid of dying, and that the last time he was in the land of the dead he felt most alive.
+Kevin, knowing that Laurie was previously with Nora, asks if Nora is "gone" to which she replies "We're all gone."
+Laurie goes, leaving her lighter with Kevin, the one Jill gave her as a gift in season one.

-Based on advice Nora gave her, Laurie decides to go scuba diving despite an incoming storm.
-Before doing it, Jill (Margaret Qualley) and Tom (Chris Zylka) call her about a childhood memory.
-She ends their call by telling them she loves them.
-She then dives in, leaving her fate unknown.
+Based on the previous discussion with Nora, Laurie decides to go scuba diving despite an incoming storm.
+Before going in, Jill (Margaret Qualley) and Tom (Chris Zylka) call her about a childhood memory, Jill and Tommy both having seemingly reconciled with Laurie by this point.
+Laurie ends the call by telling them she loves them, considers whether or not to go through with her plan, then enters the water.